 A Video Streaming box (media set-top box) that aims to be a complete cable TV alternative, should provide:

 - STREAMING SERVICES – Access to video content from sources as possible.
-The more options you have, the better chance you have at taking advantage of low prices and new content.
+The more options you have, the better chance you have of taking advantage of low prices and new content.

-In short a you need a solution that can act as the foundation in which you build upon with streaming services and access to free broadcast television.
+In short, you need a solution that can act as the foundation in which you build upon with streaming services and access to free broadcast television.
 Let’s look at Amazon’s Fire TV video streamer and see how it matches up to these requirements.